randy3k/AlignTab/README.md

 ### Welcome to the regex world

 - Open `AlignTab` in Command Palette `C+Shift+p` and enter `regex/option` in the input panel
-- The option controls column justification, pedding and maxinum number of splits.
+- The option controls column justification, padding and maximum number of splits.
 - For example: `c2r3f1`
   - first column is centered followed by 2 spaces
-  - second coumn is right-flushed followed by 3 spaces
+  - second column is right-flushed followed by 3 spaces
   - only the first delimiter is matched

 #### More about regex and options